 2022 Irish Marriage Trends: Insights on Ceremonies, Preferences, and Demographics

 You read it here first!
 The Central Statistics Office (CSO) has released data on marriages in Ireland for the year 2022, which shows a 35% increase in the number of marriages compared to 2021.
 They found a total of 23,173 marriages were celebrated in 2022, which also exceeds the pre-pandemic figures of 2019 by 14%.
 Of the marriages celebrated in 2022, 618 were same-sex marriages, an increase of 24% from 2021.
+Let’s take a deep dive into the 2022 Ireland Wedding Trends.

 Age Demographics of Marriage: Insights on the Average Age of Brides and Grooms